Microsoft OneNote and Organizational Skills

 - Duration: 1 days

 This course is taught using Microsoft Office 2016, which covers versions 2013 and 2016, as well as the interface with Office 365.

-This course is intended to enable the typical student, educator, or business user of a desktop version of Microsoft Office (2007 or later) to productively use the key components of the Microsoft Office OneNote application on a desktop, laptop, or Microsoft Windows 8/8.1/10 tablet device, when working in or away from the primary office or study environment.
+This one-day course is provides students, educators, or business users of a desktop version of Microsoft Office 2013/2016 to productively use the key components of the Microsoft Office OneNote application on a desktop, laptop, or Microsoft Windows 10 tablet device, when working in or away from the primary office or study environment.

 In this course, you will develop digital note-taking, note-collaboration, and note synchronizing skills with Microsoft OneNote, which will allow you to create and update notes; manage lists and outlines; search; add content including voice memos, pictures, and video; take notes in online meetings; and interact with other Microsoft software programs.

 - Explore the structure of a OneNote notebook.

 - Add content to and organize a OneNote notebook.